xandiem/CoppeliaSim-FYP-code/README.md

 Running the software:

 Once the simulator is running, we can now run the software.
-First open a new terminal(ctrl+alt+c) and move to the directory downloaded.
+First open a new terminal(ctrl+shift+c) and move to the directory downloaded.
 If in Downloads, the following commands would be used:

 cd Downloads